ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/tune_revprox_and_apigw.md

 layout: "learningpathall"
 ---

-##  About Reverse Proxy & API Gateway performance tuning

-Keep in mind that the profile of requests made by clients will be different from use case to use case.
-This means there is no one size fits all set of tuning parameters for Nginx.
-Use the information below as general guidance on tuning Nginx.
+Use the information below as general guidance for tuning Nginx.

 ##  Nginx Reverse Proxy and API Gateway Configuration

 In the [Setup Reverse Proxy and API Gateway](/learning-paths/servers-and-cloud-computing/nginx/basic_static_file_server) section of the [Learn how to deploy Nginx](/learning-paths/servers-and-cloud-computing/nginx/) learning path, a bare minimum Reverse Proxy and API Gateway configuration was discussed.
-In this section, a tuned configuration is discussed.
+In this section, you will look at a tuned configuration.

 ### Top Level nginx.conf